Climbing lane

-A climbing lane, crawler lane of the Road (UK), or truck lane, is an additional roadway lane that allows heavy or underpowered vehicles to ascend a steep grade without slowing other traffic.
+A climbing lane, crawler lane (UK), or truck lane, is an additional roadway lane that allows heavy or underpowered vehicles to ascend a steep grade without slowing other traffic.
 They are typically used by large trucks or semi-trailer trucks, which go uphill more slowly than they travel on level ground.
 They are often used on major routes such as motorways and interstate highways.
+Traditional climbing lane typically uses three lane, with two lanes for uphill while one lanes for downhill.